jawhiteley/mu_card_dividers_resize/README.md

 1. Extract images from input pdf file (i.e., the originals on BGG)
 2. Re-size and output to pdf

-Step 1 is performed by the R script `mu dividers resize.r`: all the relevant parameters for this step are in the R script file, not in the Rmarkdown file.
-The main result is a bunch of png files and sub-folders created in the `pdf_images` folder, including a separate image file for each divider.
-These are used byt R Markdown file to layout on a page in the desired size.
+Step 1 is performed by the R script `mu dividers resize.r`: this file includes all the relevant parameters for this step, but will use any defined in the R Markdown file if run from there.
+The main result of this script is a bunch of png files and sub-folders created in the `pdf_images` folder, including a separate image file for each divider.
+These are used by the R Markdown file to layout dividers on a page in the desired size.

-The R Markdown file can run the script automatically, but you don't have to: see the comments in the second r chunk (`extract`) to disable the external script if it has already run, or enable it to do everything in 1 step.
+The R Markdown file can run the script automatically, but you don't have to: see the `extract_images` parameter, and comments in the second r chunk (`extract`) to disable the external script if it has already run, or enable it to do everything in 1 step.

-Splitting the process into the two steps above allows you the opportunity to make any manual changes you want to the extracted images: remove some, change the order, etc.  The second step (in the R Markdown file) will automatically detect all `png` files in the `pdf_files` directory and put them all in the output file.
+Splitting the process into the two steps above allows you the opportunity to make any manual changes you want to the extracted images before producing the final pdf output: remove some dividers, change the order, etc.  The second step (in the R Markdown file) will automatically detect all `png` files in the `pdf_files` directory and put them all in the output file.

+## 1. Setup

+Put the pdf file of the dividers into the `input` sub-directory.
+Currently, if there is more than one file in this directory, the script will only process the first one (sorted by name).

-## Set Parameters
+## 2. Set Parameters

 These can all be set in the header of the R Markdown file for 1-step execution (under `params:`).
 Any required in the R script have definitions there, too, if you want to run it independently.

-* `pdf_file`: Name of input pdf file (or path relative to working directory)
-  + I usually copy the pdf file I'm working on into this folder, to make it easier to find within R.  The paths currently assume that's where it will be.
 * `extract_images`: run the R script to extract images from the pdf all in 1 step?
   + set to `TRUE` if the script hasn't been run, to extract images from the input pdf.
   + set to `FALSE` to save time if it was already run.